6th Grade Courses

 Classes meet every day and each student is expected to change into shorts, shirt, shoes, and socks every day.
 Students are expected to strive for 100% participation.
 Each student needs to set a fitness goal for the year.
 The students will be tested on the one-mile run in the fall and again in the spring.
 Various sports will be covered throughout the year.
 Education for life wellness will be incorporated for students.

-A Pre-Athletic Fitness and Wellness Course may be available for students interested in pursuing athletics in the middle School
+A Pre-Athletic Fitness and Wellness Course is available for students interested in pursuing athletics during 7th and 8th grade in the middle school.

 6TH GRADE TECHNOLOGY IN ACTION